mscolnick/DatalessServer/API.md

 [
   {
-    "headline": "A Quest for New York\u2019s Perfect Biscuit", "abstract": "A growing number of shops and restaurants in New York City are devoted to the art of biscuit-making.", "web_url": "http:\/\/www.nytimes.com\/2015\/10\/14\/dining\/best-biscuits-nyc.html" },
+    "headline": "A Quest for New York\u2019s Perfect Biscuit", "summary": "A growing number of shops and restaurants in New York City are devoted to the art of biscuit-making.", "web_url": "http:\/\/www.nytimes.com\/2015\/10\/14\/dining\/best-biscuits-nyc.html" },
   ...